-This easy Black Forest Cupcakes recipe results in deep, dark chocolate cupcakes that are moist and tender, then they are filled with a boozy cherry pie filling and topped with stabilized whipped cream and grated bittersweet chocolate.
+This easy Black Forest Cupcakes recipe results in deep, dark chocolate cupcakes that are moist and tender.
+They are filled with a boozy cherry pie filling then topped with stabilized whipped cream and grated bittersweet chocolate.
 So good that people will swear you’ve been taking culinary classes but so easy that you can finish them in time for dinner!

 I have a friend that has stood by me through all of the drama of a crumbling marriage followed by an icky divorce, the loss of almost my entire support system, family stuff, and kids leaving home.
 She is empathetic enough to let me cry and feisty enough to stand up to me when she wants me to hear her opinion.
 Oh, and don’t ever let her hear you criticize me.
 I am not totally sure what she’ll do but I can tell you it will be painful.
 This girl has my back…